how to choose a custom software development company

 You're staring at a critical decision.
 Picking the wrong software partner costs millions in lost revenue, wasted time, and a product that never ships.
 I've seen promising startups crash and burn because of this one mistake.

-This guide shows you my proven framework to confidently choose a software development company that truly helps you build and scale.
+This guide shows you my proven framework to confidently choose a software development company that truly helps you build and scale, avoiding the common pitfalls that derail B2B SaaS ventures.

 1